Flyers outmuscled and cooled off by Rangers as point streak ends

 Zamula wasn't the only one to have a tough night defensively.
 Travis Sanheim was in front on Miller's goal and had a minus-3 mark.

+"I think just some breakdowns in our D-zone," Sanheim said.
+"Giving up deflection goals, picking up sticks, stuff like that, [things] we've been pretty good in over the last stretch.
+Obviously disappointing to give up that many.
+But in saying that, I thought we had our looks, too.
+Shesterkin was pretty good tonight."

 New York put plenty of traffic around Ersson and outworked the Flyers in the hard areas a few times, including its go-ahead 2-1 tally by Adam Edstrom.
-Seeler, Drysdale and Bobby Brink had to battle Edstrom (6-foot-6) and Matt Rempe (6-foot-9), New York's towering fourth-liners.
+Seeler, Drysdale and Bobby Brink had to battle Edstrom (6-foot-6) and Matt Rempe (6-foot-9), the Rangers' towering fourth-liners.

 "Four of the goals I think were point shots and screens," Tortorella said.
 "We're usually blocking more shots and you don't see those come up to play on us as far as tips.
 Tonight, it didn't happen.
 Give them credit."